 After this, place the plunger on top of the coffee pot in the up position.
 This will minimize heat loss.
 Don’t press down yet.

-#5 After 3-4 Minutes Press Down Slowly
+#5 After 3-4 Minutes, Press Down Slowly

-Beyond all the debates about optimal brewing times, is the reality that in the kitchen we can easily become distracted while waiting for our coffee to finish brewing.
+Beyond all the debates about optimal brewing times, the reality is that in the kitchen, we can easily become distracted while waiting for our coffee to finish brewing.
 The longer the brew time, the more opportunities for distraction.
-Aiming for a 3 to 3.5-minute brew time has worked much better for me than the 4 to 6-minute range.
+Aiming for a 3—to 3.5-minute brew time has worked much better for me than the 4—to 6-minute range.

 #6 Serve Coffee